Tile: (2.5mm or 2.0mm thick) Styles--Modular,

 Marmoleum has proven that it can handle moisture very well.
 Recently divers explored relics for the 100-year anniversary of the Titanic and discovered lots

 of Marmoleum flooring that was still intact in the cabins after being underwater for 100 years!
 You read that right.

 It has also proven that minor or major scratches can be buffed out with the right equipment.
 Making quick and easy repairs is far less expensive, time

 consuming and sustainable than sanding and refinishing the entire floor.
 Please see the Marmoleum maintenance guide for more details.

 Marmoleum sheet goods offer designers a huge palette of 150+ colors and textures.
 Marmoleum tile offers 60+ colors.
 Marmoleum Click offers 28 colors.

-Marmoleum tiles, on the other hand, offer neat classic patterns and styles, without the high price
+Marmoleum tiles offer neat classic patterns and styles, without the high price

 tag.
-Marmoleum click panels and squares afford more modern themes with the least cost.
+Marmoleum click panels and squares afford more modern themes at the least cost.

-Tip:One thing you'll notice about all Marmoleum colors are their matte finish.
+Tip:One thing you'll notice about all Marmoleum colors is their matte finish.
 They seem

 to blend beautifully with one another and with your home.
 Don't be afraid to experiment.
 Be